ysyk2021/managing-conflict-across-cultures-building-cross-cultural-bridges-and-respecting-differences/src/chapter-10-2.md

-Chapter 10: Conclusion: Final Recommendations for Managing Conflict Across Cultures
+Final Recommendations for Managing Conflict Across Cultures
 ===================================================================================

 Managing conflict across cultures is a challenging task that requires patience, empathy, and a willingness to learn about different cultures.
 In this book, we have discussed various techniques and strategies for managing conflict across cultures.
 In this final chapter, we will provide some final recommendations for managing conflict across cultures.